v7labs/darwin-py/README.md

 #### Retry Configuration

-The SDK includes a retry mechanism for handling API rate limits and transient failures.
+The SDK includes a retry mechanism for handling API rate limits (429) and server errors (500, 502, 503, 504).
 You can configure the retry behavior using the following environment variables:

 - `DARWIN_RETRY_INITIAL_WAIT`: Initial wait time in seconds between retries (default: 60)
 - `DARWIN_RETRY_MAX_WAIT`: Maximum wait time in seconds between retries (default: 300)